mnmohsen/personalwebsite/_projects/Trystar/index.md

 Reference image adapted from <a href="https://reliantfinishingsystems.com/10-tips-for-building-the-perfect-powder-coating-parts-rack/" target="_blank">Reliant Finishing Systems</a>.
 </p>

+Rather than simply scaling the existing design, I approached the project as a full fixture redesign.
+I worked directly with operators to understand workflow pain points, handling difficulties, and ergonomic concerns that affected day-to-day usability.

-I redesigned the rack structure to increase usable envelope dimensions while preserving manufacturability and structural integrity.
+Based on this feedback, I redesigned the rack geometry to increase usable envelope dimensions by **15.7%**, allowing larger panels to be processed while also improving operator interaction through more practical handling features, including repositioned handles for better ergonomics during movement and loading.

+Because the rack would routinely carry heavy suspended parts in production, I validated the redesign structurally using finite element analysis under a conservative worst-case loading scenario to ensure adequate strength and safe operation.

+This project highlighted how effective manufacturing design requires balancing throughput, structural integrity, and operator usability rather than optimizing for a single metric.

 ### Engineering Focus
-- Welded structure redesign
+- Welded fixture redesign
-- Structural FEA
+- Human-centered manufacturing design
-- Fixture design
+- Ergonomic design improvements
+- Finite element structural validation
+- Worst-case load case analysis
 - Throughput optimization
-- Practical manufacturing constraints
+- Design for manufacturability

 ## Heat Sink Supplier Transition and Drawing Modernization